-For example, Young Lives qualitative research reveals that caregivers adjust their expectations for girls and boys according to their employment or marriage prospects, as well as household composition, financial circumstances and vulnerability to shocks (Save the Children, 2012).
-While these shifting expectations are observed for all four countries, they are especially marked in Ethiopia, where unemployment is as high as 50% in some urban areas, and employment opportunities for girls in the formal skilled labour market are particularly scarce (Camfield, 2011).
-Perceptions of social risk result in further constraints for girls (Boyden and Crivello,

-2012; Camfield, and Tafere, 2011).
-Marriage is still a defining factor in Ethiopian girls' lives from the onset of puberty (Boyden, Pankhurst and Tafere, 2012), although beliefs are in rapid flux.
+For example, Young Lives qualitative research reveals that caregivers adjust their expectations for girls and boys according to their employment or marriage prospects, as well as household composition, financial circumstances and vulnerability to shocks "XXXVIII".
+While these shifting expectations are observed for all four countries, they are especially marked in Ethiopia, where unemployment is as high as 50% in some urban areas, and employment opportunities for girls in the formal skilled labour market are particularly scarce "XXXXVIII".
+Perceptions of social risk result in further constraints for girls "XXXIX".
+Marriage is still a defining factor in Ethiopian girls' lives from the onset of puberty "I, although beliefs are in rapid flux.
 While some parents view completing school as the best way for girls to secure their future livelihood, for others, extended schooling is viewed as a potential risk to girls' economic and reproductive futures (for instance by perceptions that more-educated girls might be less marriageable).
-In rural Ethiopia concerns are also heard that 'free-will marriages' (as opposed to the customary/traditional arranged marriages) make girls vulnerable to being 'abducted', cheated or abandoned by a man, without the traditional sources of community protection to fall back on (Camfield, and Tafere, 2011).
+In rural Ethiopia concerns are also heard that 'free-will marriages' (as opposed to the customary/traditional arranged marriages) make girls vulnerable to being 'abducted', cheated or abandoned by a man, without the traditional sources of community protection to fall back on "II."